Azure/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

-If you've landed to this page from Synapse gallery then Congrats! you are in the right place.
+If you've landed on this page from Synapse gallery then Congrats! -- you are in the right place.

-The rest of the instructions on this page will guide you through configuring the pipeline template and successfully running a custom vision model for object detection Ex: Swimming pool.
-Feel free to use the pipeline template to explore other object detection use cases as well.
-Currently, the template only supports Custom Vision Model V2.
+The instructions on this page will guide you through configuring the pipeline template to successfully run a custom vision model for object detection (for example, detecting swimming pool objects).
+You can also use the pipeline template to explore other object detection use cases as well.
+Currently, the template only supports custom vision model v2.

 **Prerequisites**

-* Follow the steps in the [readme](https://github.com/Azure/Azure-Orbital-Analytics-Samples/blob/main/deploy/README.md) and deploy the infrastructure successfully.
+* Follow the steps in the [readme](https://github.com/Azure/Azure-Orbital-Analytics-Samples/blob/main/deploy/README.md) to deploy the infrastructure.
 This includes creation of the custom vision model v2 package as well.

-* Run the below command to create the linked services & spark job definition on the Synapse workspace
+* Run the following command to create the linked services and spark job definition on the Synapse workspace:

 	```
 	./deploy/gallery/create_service.sh <environmentCode>